Welcome to the Shared Discernment Process for Ordained Ministry

 Process of Discernment in the Diocese of Lichfield

-- The candidate will have an initial meeting with the BDO and may be allocated to an Assistant Diocesan Director of Ordinands (ADDO).
+- Candidates meet with the Bishops' Director of Ordinands (BDO) and may be allocated to an Assistant Diocesan Director of Ordinands (ADDO) or a Vocations Adviser (VA) for further discernment.

 - It is normal for candidates to spend 10 – 18 months with the BDO/ADDO so that further discernment can take place.
-The discernment process with the BDO/ADDO involves reading, written tasks, placements, one-to-one meetings, groups study, and much more.
+The discernment process with the BDO/ADDO involves reading, written tasks, placements, one-to-one meetings, group study, and much more.

-- If approved by the Sponsoring Bishop, candidates will proceed to the next level of the National Discernment.
+- If approved by the sponsoring bishop, candidates will proceed to the next level of the national discernment.
 For more information, refer to the flowchart.

 Why is it called a Shared Discernment Process?